pavel-2020/devextreme-documentation/concepts/60 Themes and Styles/10 HTML-Based Widgets Customization/30 Widgets API.md

 If your page contains multiple instances of the same widget, you can use the [defaultOptions(rule)](/api-reference/10%20UI%20Widgets/DOMComponent/3%20Methods/defaultOptions(rule).md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#defaultOptionsrule') method to specify a default configuration for all of them in one place.
 The same method allows you to specify different default configurations for different devices.

-In addition, widgets provide [templates](/concepts/05%20Widgets/zz%20Common/30%20Templates '/Documentation/Guide/Widgets/Common/Templates/') that you can use for more in-depth customization.
+In addition, UI components provide [templates](/concepts/05%20Widgets/zz%20Common/30%20Templates '/Documentation/Guide/Widgets/Common/Templates/') that you can use for more in-depth customization.